 In 2000, Lord Ashcroft was appointed Knight Commander of the Order of St Michael and St George (KCMG).
 In the same year, he was made a life peer, although he resigned from the House of Lords in 2015 to concentrate on other areas of his life.

 Lord Ashcroft has donated tens of millions of pounds to charitable causes and in 2013 signed The Giving Pledge, a commitment by some of the world’s richest people to donate the majority of their wealth to charity.
 Lord Ashcroft has founded and supported numerous altruistic endeavours that tend to focus on his areas of particular interest, notably crime prevention, education and military history.
 Lord Ashcroft is the founder and Chairman of the Board of Trustees of Crimestoppers, the only UK charity dedicated to solving crimes; Vice Patron of the Intelligence Corps Museum; Chairman of the Trustees of Ashcroft Technology Academy; and the former Chancellor of Anglia Ruskin University in the UK, which awarded him an Honorary Doctorate in 1999.
-He is also a Trustee of the Cleveland Clinic in the US and in 2019 he became a member of the 1921 Society recognising those who have donated more $1 million or more to the clinic’s mission.
-In 2016, Lord Ashcroft was made a Fellow of the Royal Canadian Geographical Society and Knight Grand Cross of The Most Sacred Order of The Holy Trinity (Ethiopia – promoted to Grand Collor in 2021).
-In 2017, he was made a Senior Fellow of the International Strategic Studies Association and in the same year he became an Honorary Belize Rotarian.
+He is also a Trustee of the Cleveland Clinic in the US, a Life Governor of the Royal Humane Society and in 2019 he became a member of the 1921 Society recognising those who have donated more $1 million or more to the clinic’s mission.
+In 2016, Lord Ashcroft was made a Fellow of the Royal Canadian Geographical Society and Knight Grand Cross of The Most Sacred Order of The Holy Trinity (Ethiopia – promoted to Grand Collar in 2021).
+In 2017, he was made a Senior Fellow of the International Strategic Studies Association, became an Honorary Belize Rotarian and in 2022 was honoured with the hereditary title of Viscount Gondar by the Crown Council of Ethiopia.
 Lord Ashcroft is a former Patron of the Forces in Mind Trust Research Centre and a former President of the West India Committee.

-Lord Ashcroft has written 25 books, including several political biographies, and is widely respected for his political polling.
+Lord Ashcroft is an award-winning author who has written 27 books, including several political biographies, and is widely respected for his political polling.